Slow-Roasted Sweet Potatoes with Garlic Labneh

 Michael Solomonov’s definitive method for roasting your favorite fall tuber.

-Inspired by the yams he ate at Miznon restaurant in Tel Aviv, Michael Solomonov of Zahav developed this recipe for sweet potatoes, rubbed with lots of salt and dill seed, slowly roasted until soft, and topped with a sharp, garlicky labneh to cut the potatoes’ sweetness.
-Resist the urge to raise the heat and roast the sweet potatoes faster; their slow bake renders them incredibly sweet and tender, the hallmark of this simple dish.
+Inspired by the yams he ate at Miznon restaurant in Tel Aviv, Michael Solomonov of Philadelphia’s Zahav developed this recipe for roasted sweet potatoes, rubbed with lots of salt and dill seed, and topped with a sharp, garlicky labneh.
+The slow bake renders them incredibly sweet and tender.

-- 4 medium sweet potatoes (about 3 lbs.), scrubbed clean
+- 4 medium sweet potatoes (3 lb.), scrubbed and left whole

 - 1 tbsp. olive oil

 - 2 tsp. kosher salt, plus more to taste

 - 1 tsp. freshly ground black pepper

 - 1⁄2 tsp. dill seeds